 Let’s get ready to rumble!

-I never thought I’d be so into Pet Battling as I never played Pokemon or had any desire to.
+I never thought I’d be this into pet battling as I’d never played Pokemon (or had any desire to).
 However, that all changed when I decided to try it on the beta.

 How to Start